ietf-wg-cellar/matroska-specification/wavpack.md

 ...
 ```

-### Hybrid Multi-track Files
+### Hybrid Multichannel Files

 Here we store the multichannel lossy blocks as for non-hybrid file.

-The `BlockAdditional` contains the correction multi-channel blocks.
+The `BlockAdditional` contains the correction multichannel blocks.
 They are stored consecutively with their CRC and blocksize.

 * Block